home-assistant/home-assistant.io/source/_integrations/smtp.markdown

 {% configuration %}
 name:
   description: Setting the optional parameter `name` allows multiple notifiers to be created.
-The notifier will bind to the service `notify.NOTIFIER_NAME`.
+The notifier will bind to the `notify.NOTIFIER_NAME` action.
   required: false
   type: string
   default: notify